web-deps/odom/docs/components.md

 <html>
 ```

 The `body` of the html document has a `main` element with the ID `hello-world`.
 This is the element that is going to be replaced by our component.
 The following element is a `script` element having its `src` attribute set to the CDN for Acom.
 The last element of the `body` is a `script` element from which we are going to create the component and insert it into the DOM.
-So, in the following sections, we are goint to focus on the contents of this element.
+So, in the following sections, we are going to focus on the contents of this element.

 #### Creating the Component